POLICY & LEGISLATION

 The Criminal Code Act Compilation Act 1913

-Domestic and family violence is a range of behaviours designed to control a person causing fear, these behaviours can be both criminal and non-criminal with the laws in each State and Territory differing in this respect.
-Although only some aspects of domestic and family violence are criminal offences, any behaviour that causes the victim to live in fear is insufferable.
+Domestic and family violence is a range of behaviors designed to control a person causing fear, these behaviors can be both criminal and non-criminal with the laws in each State and Territory differing in this respect.
+Although only some aspects of domestic and family violence are criminal offences, any behavior that causes the victim to live in fear is insufferable.

 Click Here to view a copy of the Criminal Code Act Compilation Act 1913.